 For Phil, the main objective of being Managing Director has always been to run a successful company whilst treating customers, employees and suppliers fairly.
 Looking to the future Phil’s primary objective is to develop a senior management team that can lead and continue the success of Sorion Electronics for the next generation of customers, employees and suppliers.

 Phil has a BSc with Honors in Electronics and is an Associate Member of the Institute of Engineering and Technology.
-Phil lives in Stone, has an interest in restoring antique clocks and also in his spare time volunteers at a special needs group at Stone Community Centre.
+Phil lives in Stone and outside of work he keeps busy restoring antique clocks.

 Steve Hayes, Commercial Director

 Originally from Newcastle, Steve joined Sorion Electronics as Commercial Director in March 2003.
 As Commercial Director Steve is responsible for sales, marketing, costings and product design.